pws266/client-server/README.md

 simple methods.
 The exceptions is catched in the points of code where the method generationg this exception is invoked.

+Added corrections according review #3 issues.
+Client/server configuration reader is fully rewrote and right now based on SAX library instead of DOM.
+Connections counter type is changed to AtomicInteger.
+Console class is implemented for reading data from terminal on server side and for writing prompts on client side.
+Corrected error exception processing in MainCore class.
+Connection description class is changed for "try-with-resource" construction usage.
+Performs other negligeable task code corrections according to review #3 issues.

 Folders structure:
 - files - folder containig configuration *.xml - file for client and server with server port number and host name;